 And there you have it, my favorite Christian fiction series.
 I believe this list should keep you busy for a while!

-I’d love to know what your must read Christian fiction series are so please leave a comment below and let me know so I can add it to our list.
+I’d love to know what your must read Christian fiction book series are so please leave a comment below and let me know so I can add it to our list.

 The Walk series by Richard Paul Evans is one of my all-time favorites.

 I look forward to checking this out.
 Thanks for sharing, Sharon!

 I love the Baxter family series by Karen Kingsbury.

 Yes, and her Baxter family kids series is great too.
 Thanks for sharing, Emily!